A note on complex plane curve singularities up to diffeomorphism and their rigidity: Introduction

 Furthermore, any diffeomorphism $\psi$ that takes one plane curve singularity to another, has a holomorphic or antiholomorphic Taylor series $T_\infty\psi$. \end{theorem*}

 This was previously done by Ephraim in \cite{Ephraim1973} for irreducible hypersurfaces, but with a non-constructive proof.
 Nevertheless, we present a stronger statement showing the rigidity of the diffeomorphism for curves.
 We also prove a partial result for non-irreducible hypersurfaces using Ephraim's ideas.
+It is important to know that the equivalent result for curves with only smooth branches is false, we show this in \cref{s:smoothbranches}.

 In \cref{sec:class} we provide a concise review of the main different classifications we have, encompassing all the formal definitions and setting the notation.
 Furthermore, for some of them, some results in more dimensions are mentioned.